IBM/aspera-cli/docs/README.erb.md

 One advantage of using <%=tool%> over the `async` command line is the possibility to use a configuration file, using standard options of <%=tool%>.
 Moreover, <%=tool%> supports sync with application requiring token-based authorization.

-Some `sync` parameters are filled by the related plugin using transfer spec parameters (e.g. including token).
+Some `sync` parameters are filled by the related plugin using transfer spec parameters (for example, including token).

 > [!NOTE]
 > All `sync` commands require an `async` enabled license and availability of the `async` executable (and `asyncadmin`).